mkgold/approachingdh/approachingdh-syllabus.md

 * McGann, Jerome J. _A New Republic of Letters: Memory and Scholarship in the Age of Digital Reproduction_.
 Harvard University Press, 2014. (selections)
 * Bryant, John. _The Fluid Text: A Theory of Revision and Editing for Book and Screen_.
 Ann Arbor: University of Michigan Press, 2005. (selections)
 * Amanda Gailey, "A Case for Heavy Editing: The Example of Race and Children’s Literature in the Gilded Age." _The American Literature Scholar in the Digital Age_, Eds.
 Earhart, Amy E, and Andrew Jewell.
 University of Michigan Press, 2011. http://quod.lib.umich.edu/cgi/t/text/idx/e/etlc/9362034.0001.001/1:4?g=dculture;rgn=div1;view=fulltext;xc=1#4.1
-* Earhart, Amy.
-"Can Information Be Unfettered?
-Race and the New Digital Humanities Canon."
-In _Debates in the Digital Humanities_, ed.
-Matthew K. Gold.
-University of Minnesota Press: Minneapolis, 2012. http://dhdebates.gc.cuny.edu/debates/text/16
 * Julia Flanders, "Curation." _Digital Pedagogy in the Humanities_, Eds.
 Davis, Rebecca; Gold, Matthew K., Harris, Katherine; and Sayers, Jentery.
 Modern Language Association.
 Forthcoming. https://github.com/curateteaching/digitalpedagogy/blob/master/keywords/curation.md
 * "Considering The Scholarly Edition In The Digital Age: A White Paper Of The Modern Language Association’s Committee On Scholarly Editions."
 MLA Committee on Scholarly Editions.
 2 September 2015. https://scholarlyeditions.mla.hcommons.org/2015/09/02/cse-white-paper/
 * Siemens, Ray; Timney, Meagan; Leitch, Cara; Koolen, Corina; Garnett, Alex; et al. "Toward modeling the social edition: An approach to understanding the electronic scholarly edition in the context of new and emerging social media." _Literary and Linguistic Computing_, Volume 27, Issue 4, 1 December 2012, Pages 445–461.
 * Gil, Alex.
 "The User, the Learner and the Machines We Make." _Minimal Computing_.
 21 May 2015. https://go-dh.github.io/mincomp/thoughts/2015/05/21/user-vs-learner/

+_Recommended_
+* Earhart, Amy.
+"Can Information Be Unfettered?
+Race and the New Digital Humanities Canon."
+In _Debates in the Digital Humanities_, ed.
+Matthew K. Gold.
+University of Minnesota Press: Minneapolis, 2012. http://dhdebates.gc.cuny.edu/debates/text/16

 Projects to Explore
 * The Walt Whitman Archive -- https://whitmanarchive.org/